-The CSIRO and the University of Sydney have received funding from the Invasive Animals Cooperative Research Centre to undertake a PhD research project focussing on the population dynamics.
-The project commenced in early 2006, but due personal reasons the student has recent with drawn from the project and a new student is expected to commence early in 2007.
+The CSIRO and the University of Sydney have received funding from the Invasive Animals Cooperative Research Centre to undertake a PhD research project focusing on the population dynamics.
+The project commenced in early 2006, but due to personal reasons the student has recently withdrawn from the project and a new student has yet to be identified.